Severe and Fatal Immune-Mediated Adverse Reactions

-- OPDIVO can cause immune-mediated pneumonitis.
-Fatal cases have been reported.
-Monitor patients for signs with radiographic imaging and for symptoms of pneumonitis.
-Administer corticosteroids for Grade 2 or more severe pneumonitis.
-Permanently discontinue for Grade 3 or 4 and withhold until resolution for Grade 2.
-In NSCLC patients receiving OPDIVO 3 mg/kg with YERVOY 1 mg/kg, immune-mediated pneumonitis occurred in 9% (50/576) of patients, including Grade 4 (0.5%), Grade 3 (3.5%), and Grade 2 (4.0%) immune-mediated pneumonitis.
+OPDIVO and YERVOY can cause immune-mediated pneumonitis.
+The incidence of pneumonitis is higher in patients who have received prior thoracic radiation.
+In NSCLC patients receiving OPDIVO 3 mg/kg every 2 weeks with YERVOY 1 mg/kg every 6 weeks, immune-mediated pneumonitis occurred in 9% (50/576) of patients, including Grade 4 (0.5%), Grade 3 (3.5%), and Grade 2 (4.0%).
 Four patients (0.7%) died due to pneumonitis.

 Other Immune-Mediated Adverse Reactions

 Some ocular IMAR cases can be associated with retinal detachment.
 Various grades of visual impairment, including blindness, can occur.
-If uveitis occurs in combination with other immune-mediated adverse reactions, consider a Vogt-Koyanagi-Harada–like syndrome, which has been observed in patients receiving OPDIVO and may require treatment with systemic steroids to reduce the risk of permanent vision loss.
+If uveitis occurs in combination with other immune-mediated adverse reactions, consider a Vogt-Koyanagi-Harada–like syndrome, which has been observed in patients receiving OPDIVO and YERVOY, as this may require treatment with systemic corticosteroids to reduce the risk of permanent vision loss.

-- Based on mechanism of action and findings from animal studies, OPDIVO and YERVOY can cause fetal harm when administered to a pregnant woman.
+Based on its mechanism of action and findings from animal studies, OPDIVO and YERVOY can cause fetal harm when administered to a pregnant woman.
 The effects of YERVOY are likely to be greater during the second and third trimesters of pregnancy.
 Advise pregnant women of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with OPDIVO or YERVOY and for at least 5 months after the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with OPDIVO and YERVOY and for at least 5 months after the last dose.

 Increased Mortality in Patients with Multiple Myeloma when OPDIVO is Added to a Thalidomide Analogue and Dexamethasone

-- It is not known whether OPDIVO or YERVOY is present in human milk.
-Because many drugs, including antibodies, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from OPDIVO or YERVOY, advise women not to breastfeed during treatment and for at least 5 months after the last dose.
+There are no data on the presence of OPDIVO or YERVOY in human milk, the effects on the breastfed child, or the effects on milk production.
+Because of the potential for serious adverse reactions in breastfed children, advise women not to breastfeed during treatment and for 5 months after the last dose.

 Serious Adverse Reactions

-- In Checkmate 227, serious adverse reactions occurred in 58% of patients (n=576).
+In Checkmate 227, serious adverse reactions occurred in 58% of patients (n=576).
 The most frequent (≥2%) serious adverse reactions were pneumonia, diarrhea/colitis, pneumonitis, hepatitis, pulmonary embolism, adrenal insufficiency, and hypophysitis.
 Fatal adverse reactions occurred in 1.7% of patients; these included events of pneumonitis (4 patients), myocarditis, acute kidney injury, shock, hyperglycemia, multi-system organ failure, and renal failure.
 In Checkmate 9LA, serious adverse reactions occurred in 57% of patients (n=358).
 The most frequent (>2%) serious adverse reactions were pneumonia, diarrhea, febrile neutropenia, anemia, acute kidney injury, musculoskeletal pain, dyspnea, pneumonitis, and respiratory failure.
 Fatal adverse reactions occurred in 7 (2%) patients, and included hepatic toxicity, acute renal failure, sepsis, pneumonitis, diarrhea with hypokalemia, and massive hemoptysis in the setting of thrombocytopenia.

 Common Adverse Reactions

-Please see U.S. Full Prescribing Information for OPDIVO and YERVOY, including Boxed WARNING regarding immune-mediated adverse reactions for YERVOY.
+Please see US Full Prescribing Information for OPDIVO and YERVOY.

-- 3. Ramalingam SS, Ciuleanu TE, Pluzanski A, et al. Nivolumab + ipilimumab versus platinum-doublet chemotherapy as first-line treatment for advanced non-small cell lung cancer: Three-year update from CheckMate 227 Part 1.
-Oral presentation at ASCO 2020.
-Abstract 9500.
+- Paz-Ares LG, Ciuleanu TE, Lee JS, et al. Nivolumab + ipilimumab vs chemotherapy as first-line treatment for advanced non-small cell lung cancer: 4-year update from CheckMate 227.
+Oral presentation at ASCO 2021; June 4-8; Virtual.
+Abstract 9016.